-Students may receive up to eight internship credits.
-Interns receive two credits for each semester/summer of internship completed.
+Students may receive up to eight internship credits:

 Who is involved in the Internship process?

 Interns learn and serve under a Site Mentor.
 Academic Advisors, Supervising Professors and Mentors all work closely with the Ministry Center Director and Assistant to maximize the Intern experience.

 Does a student or church need approval before beginning an Internship for credit?

 All interns, internship positions, intern sites and site mentors must be approved by the Ministry Center Director in advance.
-This allows for appropriate oversight, required reading, syllabi, and tracking via Moodle.
+This allows for appropriate oversight, required reading, syllabi, and tracking via Canvas.

 Why might an Internship match not be approved?